Uru people: Traditional lifestyle

 Much of the Urus' diet and medicine also revolve around the same totora reeds used to construct the islands.
-When a reed is pulled, the white bottom is often eaten for iodine.
-This prevents goitres.
+When a reed is pulled, the white bottom is often eaten for iodine to prevent goitres.
 This white part of the reed is called the chullo (Aymara [tʃʼuʎo]).
 The Uru rely on totora reeds in the same way that the Andean people of Peru rely on the coca leaf for relief from hunger and the harsh climate.
 When in pain, they may wrap the reed around the body part that is in pain.

 If it is hot outside, they sometimes roll the white part of the reed in their hands and split it open, placing the reed on their forehead.
 In this form, it is very cool to the touch.
 The white part of the reed is also used to help ease alcohol-related hangovers.
 The totora reeds are a primary source of food.
 The Uru also make a reed flower tea.

 Local residents fish ispi, carachi and catfish.
 Trout was introduced to the lake from Canada in 1940, and kingfish was introduced from Argentina.
 Uru also hunt birds such as seagulls, ducks and flamingos, and graze their cattle on the islets.
 They also run crafts stalls aimed at the numerous tourists who visit ten of the islands each year.
 They barter totora reeds on the mainland in Puno to get products they need, such as quinoa and other foods.

 Domesticated animals

 The Uru people have domesticated local animals to assist with producing food and other purposes.
 For example, cormorants, waterbirds who catch fish, are kept tethered with wool tied to their feet, so that they can catch fish for human consumption.
 Another local bird, the ibis, is domesticated for laying eggs.
 Ibis are also butchered for meat.
 To control rats on the reed islands, domestic cats are also kept by the Uru islanders.

-Some islands also feature ponds inside the island; yet again some of these are lined with a large fishing net and suggest localised Aquaculture.
+Some islands also feature ponds inside the island; yet again some of these are lined with a large fishing net and suggest localised aquaculture.
 The primary amount of fish is still caught in the wide open of Lake Titicaca.